offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-docker.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Configuring and deploying Offen using Docker
+# Configuring and deploying Offen Fair Web Analytics using Docker
 {: .no_toc }

-This tutorial walks you through the steps needed to setup and deploy a standalone, single-node Offen instance that is using SQLite file as its database backend.
+This tutorial walks you through the steps needed to setup and deploy a standalone, single-node Offen Fair Web Analytics instance that is using SQLite file as its database backend.

 <span class="label label-green">Note</span>

 If you get stuck or need help, [file an issue][gh-issues], [tweet (@hioffen)][twitter] or [email][email].
-If you have installed Offen and would like to spread the word, we're happy to feature you in our README.
+If you have installed Offen Fair Web Analytics and would like to spread the word, we're happy to feature you in our README.
 [Send a PR][edit-readme] adding your site or app and we'll merge it.

 [gh-issues]: https://github.com/offen/offen/issues
 [twitter]: https://twitter.com/hioffen